spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/troubleshooting/troubleshooting-tutorials/tutorial-troubleshooting-a-failed-deployment.md

 ## Deployment fails at the Deploy_Spryker_services step

-If a deployment fails at the `Deploy_Spryker_services`, check the ECS services and tasks that are postfixed with:
+If a deployment fails at the `Deploy_Spryker_services`, check the ECS services that have failed to deploy and their tasks as follows:

 {% include checking-the-status-of-ecs-services-and-tasks.md %} <!-- To edit, see /_includes/checking-the-status-of-ecs-services-and-tasks.md -->